airshipit/shipyard/docs/API.md

 If documents can be retrieved.

 #### DELETE
 Updates the configDocs to be the lastDeployed versions in deckhand, effectively discarding any staged documents.
-If there is no prior deployed version this effectively removes all secrets.
+If there is no prior deployed version this effectively removes all configDocs.

 ##### Responses
 * 204 No Content